self-hosted-password-managerINFO

 • Partly open: Proton Pass - client apps are open source; the server is not.

-What "open source" actually means here
+What does "open source" actually mean for a password manager?

 An open source password manager publishes its source code under a free licence (commonly the GPL).
 That gives you three concrete benefits: